Main research interests:

 Are you part of the next generation of Arctic experts?

-I am currently seeking new students to exiting master or bachelor projects within the Arctic Biology Department, UNIS.
-You may read about possible master/bachelor projects here (PDF).
+I am currently seeking new students to exiting master or bachelor projects within the Arctic Biology department at UNIS.
+You may read about possible master/bachelor projects here.

 Supervision PhD students